MicrosoftDocs/powerapps-docs/powerapps-docs/maker/common-data-service/fields-overview.md

   - D365CE
 ---

-# Fields overview
+# Columns overview

 [!INCLUDE[cc-data-platform-banner](../../includes/cc-data-platform-banner.md)]

-Fields define the individual data items that can be used to store information in an table.
+Columns define the individual data items that can be used to store information in a table.
 Create new columns to capture data when existing standard tables don’t have columns that meet your requirements.
 After you create a new column, be sure to include it on the appropriate forms and views for the table so that they are available in your app.

 ## See also
 [Types of columns](types-of-columns.md)